neu-se/CS4530-CS5500-Spring-2021/lectures/week1.md

 parent: Schedule
 ---
 ### Learning Objectives:

-* Figure out how to make this useful
+In this first week of the course, you will learn
+* a little about the scope of Software Engineering and how it differs from programming
-* Decide how this should be written
+* how this course will be organized, and what will be expected from you each week.
-* Experience putting more in the template, maybe?
+* some general principles of good program design that are important in almost any programming context
+* some additional principles that are specific to object-oriented programming.

 ### Important Dates:
 * Tutorial: [Getting Started with TypeScript](#), Date TBD